gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Delayed configuration of task inputs and outputs

+A `configure(Action)` method was added to both `TaskInputs` and `TaskOutputs` to allow configuring the task's inputs and outputs directly before the task is to be executed.

 ### Improvements since Gradle 2.0

 - Performance improvements, faster builds and reduced memory usage